 CESA asked about deliverability studies.
 CAISO is reviewing.
 CESA said the issue is what is storage doing or assumed to be doing in studies may not match actual operations and may be too limiting of what storage is doing in its own deliverability studies.
 CAISO responded that it has an open stakeholder process to address such issues.
 Also, if a resource is in a high local load condition, it cannot export its power in a constrained area.
 CESA said this assumes the flow patterns are the same in both cases.
 This is too simple and broad.
 If a resource can meet local resource needs but not those far away, it should have a specific deliverability consideration.

-CalWEA asked the CAISO to consider that if a resource can meet local needs (rather than all load), then it be deliverable (e.g., if LA basin resource can meet LA basin load but not Sacramento load).
+CalWEA asked the CAISO to consider that if a resource can meet local needs (rather than all load), then it can be deliverable (e.g., if LA basin resource can meet LA basin load but not Sacramento load).
 CAISO is reviewing.

 CalCCA asked if EO resources feed storage, does that count for RA?
 Is the solution to the concern simply that EO renewables not being able to sell to the grid?
-CAISO replied that EO resources cannot charge across the grid?
+CAISO replied that EO resources cannot charge across the grid.
 Does the CPUC count the battery for RA?
 EBCE said if storage is paired with EO generation, it seems as if storage resources would increase load by charging.
 CAISO said this is true if it doesn’t cross the transmission system.
 CAISO does not have point to point transmission service.

 CAISO continued to address hydro with daily or monthly limits.
 Under SOD, need to consider having hourly values.
 There are QC rules for hydro to be applied with monthly showing but the CPUC left open the future QC for hydro.
 Reservoir levels at maximum output are lower.
 Some can’t both charge batteries and also meet load requirements.
 We don’t have a solution.
 CAISO suggested looking at a “time period” approach for historical usage or investigate what the PNW does.